Retiring in France: Visa, taxes, and tips for US citizens

 France's healthcare system consistently ranks among the world's best, combining quality care with affordability and accessibility.
 As a retiree, you'll have several options for healthcare coverage.

 After three months of legal residency, you can apply for Protection Universelle Maladie (PUMA), France's universal healthcare system.
 To qualify, you must demonstrate stable residence and not be working in France.
-The system covers approximately 70-80% of most healthcare costs.
+The system covers approximately 70% of most healthcare costs.

 Many expatriates supplement the public system with private complementary insurance (mutuelle) that covers the remaining 20-30% of costs.
 These policies are affordable for those retiring in France, typically costing €50–150 monthly, depending on age and coverage level.

-To register for French health insurance, you'll need to provide proof of residency, income documentation, birth certificate, and passport.
+To register for French health insurance, you'll need to provide proof of residency, income documentation, a birth certificate, and a passport.
 The process can be completed at your local Caisse Primaire d'Assurance Maladie (CPAM) office.

 Pro tip: Consider maintaining international health insurance during your first months in France until your PUMA coverage is established.